dkenken/reading-notes/dynamic.md

 There are 3 ways to declare a JavaScript variable:

--Using var
+- Using var
--Using let
+- Using let
--Using const
+- Using const
--This chapter uses var.
+- This chapter uses var.

 The let and const keywords are explained in the next chapters.